-Established in 2013 by Franz and Ann Schneider
+Established c.
+1997 by Franz and Ann Schneider

 Franz Schneider was born in Wiesbaden, Germany in 1928.
 He was the middle of five brothers in a Catholic family that staunchly opposed the Nazi regime.
 Before he was 16, he was drafted into the army out of high school with his brothers in 1944 to serve in an anti-aircraft battery during World War II.
 He went AWOL in 1945.
 “Those years had a lot to do with the way I look at things,” shared Schneider, who believed that “poetry keeps us in touch with ourselves.”
 He came to the United States in 1948, where he earned his bachelor’s degree in humanities from Washington State College in 1952.
 While in Pullman, he met Ann McRae, who came to WSC from Aberdeen, Washington.
 Schneider went on to earn his master’s degree in English in 1959 and a doctorate in comparative literature, both from the University of Washington.